cseanburns/geo-titles/manuscript/title-manuscript.md

 as broadly categorized and listed by
 Scimago's Scientific Journal Ranking (SJR) and the Scimago Journal and Country Rank (2021) data.
-We limited our set of articles to the 61 journals ranked in the first quartile (Q1) of the LIS category.
+We limited our set of articles to journals ranked in the first quartile (Q1) of the LIS category.
 We conducted Scopus queries for each journal in this list and downloaded bibliographic records for articles published in these journals from 2018 to 2020 (Fig. 1).
 We limited our data to the three year time period in order to align with the Scimago journal ranking time frame.
-We retrieved 13145 article records across the 61 journals.
+We retrieved 10032 article records across the 56 journals.
 For example, our Scopus query for the journal *International Journal of Information Management* was: